Tax PlanningReduce Your Tax Liability With Correct Capital's Financial Advisors in St. Louis

 - Use a Company Vehicle —

 Based on your Los Angeles, CA business type, you and your employees may qualify to use a company vehicle with deductible transportation costs.
-You can take this deduction using one of two methods:
+This deduction can be made in two ways:

 - Take the standard mileage deduction of 67 cents per mile for gas and electric vehicles; or